 top of page

 So if you have not heard, there has been some excitement in the world of kidney disease lately!
-A article came out in 1/2026 discussing a possible, and promising, use of stem cell therapy to address diabetic kidney disease.
+An article came out in January 2026 discussing a possible and promising use of stem cell therapy to address diabetic kidney disease.

-Stem cells are special cells, more like “baby cells,” that have not matures yet.
-They can make copies of themselves and develop into other kinds of cells in the body, ANY kind of cell in the body.
-We already use them in medicine, they already play an important role in blood and bone marrow transplantation, and they may soon help repair damaged tissues, reduce harmful inflammation, and improve how we model diseases and test drugs.
-The near future of stem-cell medicine is promising, especially in regenerative medicine and immune regulation, but most new uses still require careful clinical trials to confirm safety and real benefit.
+Stem cells are special cells, often referred to as “baby cells,” that have not matured yet.
+They can replicate themselves and develop into any kind of cell in the body.
+We already use them in medicine, particularly in blood and bone marrow transplantation.
+They may soon help repair damaged tissues, reduce harmful inflammation, and improve how we model diseases and test drugs.
+The near future of stem-cell medicine is promising, especially in regenerative medicine and immune regulation.
+However, most new uses still require careful clinical trials to confirm safety and real benefit.
+This is what makes the recent article so exciting!

-A recently published phase 2 trial in CJASN (Clinical Journal of the American Society of Nephrology) is generating genuine interest in nephrology circles, and pushing what our abilities are.
-The study tests rilparence, an autologous (cells or blood that have come from the same person who will also receive them), kidney-derived cell therapy harvested by biopsy and then injected directly into the kidney cortex in patients with diabetes and chronic kidney disease.
-It is a genuinely novel approach in a field where most therapies slow progression, but do not plausibly repair anything.
+A recently published phase 2 trial in CJASN (Clinical Journal of the American Society of Nephrology) is generating genuine interest in nephrology circles and pushing the boundaries of our abilities.
+The study tests rilparence, an autologous kidney-derived cell therapy harvested by biopsy and injected directly into the kidney cortex in patients with diabetes and chronic kidney disease.
+This is a genuinely novel approach in a field where most therapies slow progression but do not plausibly repair anything.

 What Was Studied?

 The trial enrolled 53 participants across five US sites, of whom 49 received at least one injection and were included in the analysis.
-This was a moderate-to-advanced CKD population: mean baseline eGFR was 33 mL/min/1.73 m² (CKD Stage IIIb) and median UACR was 421 mg/g (A3).
+This was a moderate-to-advanced CKD population: the mean baseline eGFR was 33 mL/min/1.73 m² (CKD Stage IIIb), and the median UACR was 421 mg/g (A3).

 • 78% had type 2 diabetes